 Boston 5K Walk/Run

-The Multiple Myeloma Research Foundation is delighted to recognize David Boudreau as the MMRF Spirit of Hope Honoree at the 2015 MMRF Team for Cures Boston 5K Walk/Run.
+The Multiple Myeloma Research Foundation is delighted to recognize Brendan Farmer as the MMRF Spirit of Hope Honoree at the 2016 MMRF Team for Cures: Boston 5K Walk/Run.

-The MMRF works tirelessly to find a cure to extend the lives of patients just like David, and is proud to honor him as the 2015 recipient of the MMRF Spirit of Hope Award, given at every MMRF 5K Walk/Run event to a person who inspires hope and shows extraordinary commitment to the MMRF.
-David has touched the myeloma community with his strength of character, his kindness, and his embodiment of hope.
+The MMRF works tirelessly to find a cure to extend the lives of patients just like Brendan, and is proud to honor Brendan as the 2016 recipient of the MMRF Spirit of Hope Award, given at every MMRF 5K Walk/Run event to a person who inspires hope and shows extraordinary commitment to the MMRF.
+Brendan has touched the myeloma community with his strength of character, his kindness, and his embodiment of hope.